bramdemmer/webpack-startup/README.md

 # webpack-startup

-Frontend build system startup project.
+Frontend build system with webpack

 install nvm globally on your machine and make sure to use the latest LTS version of node when using this repo.